 CEO: Richard H. Anderson; Revenues: $36.67 billion (2012); Employees: 73,561 (2012)

 Delta Air Lines, Inc. provides scheduled air transportation for passengers and cargo in the United States and internationally.
 It operates from airport hubs in Amsterdam, Atlanta, Cincinnati, Detroit, Memphis, Minneapolis-St. Paul, New York-LaGuardia, New York-JFK, Paris-Charles de Gaulle, Salt Lake City and Tokyo-Narita.
 It also provides aircraft maintenance, repair, and overhaul services for other aviation and airline customers, as well as offers staffing services, professional security and training services, and aviation solutions; vacation packages; and aircraft charters.
-The company offers services to 341 destinations in 61 countries.
-As of December 2012, it operates a mainline fleet of approximately 700 aircraft.
+Delta and the Delta Connection carriers offer service to 317 destinations in 58 countries.
+As of December 2012, it operates a mainline fleet of more than 700 aircraft.
 The company was founded in 1924 and is based in Atlanta, Georgia.

 Delta Air Lines provides scheduled air transportation for passengers and cargo in the United States and internationally.